 You want to do the best you can for your children, and that includes setting them up for a successful future.
 Post-secondary education costs are rising, quickly, so it’s important now to start thinking about how you’re going to support your children during this time in their life.
 One of the best ways to set them up for success is to start investing in an RESP plan, or Registered Education Savings Plan.

-This plan is a flexible, tax-deferred investment that offers growth and government assistance to help you secure your children’s future.
-When you open a Registered Education Savings Plan Brampton you will receive grants from the federal and provincial governments, which could be up to 40% of the amount invested over time until the individual child is 18 years old.
-You can contribute up to $50,000 per child over a lifetime, and you can contribute that all at once or over time – there isn’t an annual limit to contributions.
+This plan is a flexible, tax-deferred investment that offers growth and government of Canada assistance to help you secure your children’s future.
+When you open a Registered Education Savings Plan -RESP, you will receive grants from the federal and provincial governments, which could be up to 40% of the amount invested over time until the individual child is 18 years old.
+You can contribute up to $50,000 per beneficiary child over a lifetime, and you can contribute that all at once or over time – there isn’t an annual limit to contributions.
 It is important to note, though, that when your child goes to withdraw the money for educational purposes they will be taxed on any interest that has accumulated on the investment.

 As a parent or guardian, an RESP would be opened for your child when they are young.
 You can open the RESP policy at any time, up until the beneficiary is 18 years old.
 Once the account is opened anyone, including grandparents and other guardians, can be make contributions to this investment plan so everyone involved in your child’s life can feel like they are helping to set them up for a great future.

 There are three main parties in an RESP – the subscriber, the promoter and the beneficiaries:

 The subscriber is the person who is making the RESP contributions.
 Subscribers may not deduct these contributions from their taxes.

 The promoter is the party that pays the contributions plus any earned income to the beneficiaries.
 Earned income is paid in the form of educational assistance payments (EAPs).
 If the funds end up not going to the beneficiaries, they go back to the subscriber at the end of the contract.